stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

 2.  cancer\_sample
 3. MSK-IMPACT Clinical Sequencing Cohort, available [here](https://www.cbioportal.org/study/clinicalData?id=msk_impact_2017).
-    This contains clinical data on patients with cancer, covering 59 different types.
+    This contains clinical data on patients with various types of cancer who had their tumour sequenced.
 4.  buparlisib and letrozole in ER+ metastatic breast cancer, available [here](https://www.cbioportal.org/study/clinicalData?id=brca_mskcc_2019).
-    This contains clinical data on patients with cancer who were enrolled into a clinical trial for two drugs.
+    This contains clinical data on patients with cancer who were enrolled into a clinical trial for the two two drugs.

 # 1.2 Data overview

-We will now use basic R and tidyverse functions to gain a better understanding of the data contained within each dataset.
+We will now use base R and tidyverse tools to gain a better understanding of the data contained within each dataset.
 The first two datasets can simply be loaded natively in R using `apt_buildings` and `cancer_sample` as we have already loaded the *datateachr* package.
 The